 In terms of areas where further attention is required, our view is that:

-The ability of the GEOSEC to perform its most important work is at risk due to lack of resourcing.
+The ability of the GEOSEC to perform its important work depends on appropriate resourcing.
 The GEOSEC provides essential services to the GEO mission including by engaging stakeholders as a strategic level on behalf of the whole community, assisting in cross-activity communication and information flow, and supporting governance bodies such as the Programme Board.
-Although there is some flexibility to prioritise work of the GEOSEC, the GEOSEC is not resourced sufficiently to deliver on functions which only it can deliver for the community.
+Although there is some flexibility to prioritise work of the GEOSEC, the GEOSEC is not resourced appropriately to deliver on functions which only it can deliver for the community.
+For example, implementation of the three strategic priorities identified by the GEO Plenary could be accelerated were dedicated resources available in the GEOSEC to support coordination and communication across the GEO community.

 Efforts to strengthen in-situ terrestrial observations continue to need work.
 A major step forward has been made with the recognition that terrestrial observation requires special attention.
 An initiative-driven approach, leveraging projects with high stakeholder engagement to address identified gaps, seems most likely to drive concrete progress where ‘bottom-up approaches’ based on theoretical assessments of observation needs have not.